Flexible Spending Account

 Employees working for a non-state agency and the Nevada System of Higher Education will need to contact their human resources benefits office for information about the availability of Flexible Spending Acounts offered by their employer.

 FSA dollars are “use-it-or-lose-it” funds.
-Account balances greater than $500 cannot be carried over from year to year.
-If you have any unused funds exceeding $500 at the end of the plan year (end of the grace period), those funds will be forfeited.
-That’s an IRS requirement.
+For PY24, account balances greater than $610 cannot be carried over from year to year.
+If you have any unused funds exceeding the limit at the end of the plan year (end of the grace period), those funds will be forfeited per IRS requirements.

 A dependent care FSA provides a way to pay dependent care expenses and lower your taxable income.
 You direct part of your before-tax pay into a special account to pay work-related dependent care costs.
 You can use your account throughout the year to help pay for eligible expenses.
 Your expense must be for the purpose of allowing you and, if married, your spouse to be employed.
-For more information, contact HealthSCOPE Benefits at 888-763-8232.
+Members can enroll in an FSA during a new hire event, open enrollment, or during a qualifying life event.
+For more information, contact UMR at 1-888-763-8232.